cy6erGn0m/vertx3-lang-kotlin/README.md

  have the same content) and etags for everything possible.

 > :red_circle: Note that on-disk cache is never purged automatically so you have to do it your own.

-> :red_cirlce: Notice that you can't set any headers/cookies/etc in a cached lambda.
+> :red_circle: Notice that you can't set any headers/cookies/etc in a cached lambda.
 If you need something special you have to specify it before withCache block

 #### On-disk invalidation